AntoineD/docstring-inheritance/README.md

 # Similar projects

 [custom_inherit](https://github.com/rsokl/custom_inherit):
-`docstring-inherit` started as fork of this project, we would like to thank its author.
+`docstring-inherit` started as fork of this project before being re-written, we thank its author.